tidyverse/tidyverse.org/content/packages.md

 ## Program

-As well as [purrr](http://purrr.tidyverse.org) which facilitates functional programming, there are three tidyverse packages that help with general programming challenges:
+In addition to [purrr](http://purrr.tidyverse.org), which provides very consistent and natural methods for iterating on R objects, there are three tidyverse packages that help with general programming challenges:

 * [rlang](http://rlang.tidyverse.org) provides tools to work with core language features of R and the tidyverse